-The course format will be a combination of brief lectures, discussions of the readings, guest lecturers, classroom exercises, and student presentations.
+The course format will be a combination of brief lectures, discussions of the readings, possibly guest lecturers, classroom exercises, and student presentations.
 We may also use segments of class time to work on projects, student presentations writing assignments.
+Canvas will be used as much as possible to share information and resources about the course, and for you to submit assignments, projects, etc. That said, because I am new to Canvas, there may be times when we may have to rely on traditional email, attachments, etc.